Holidays

 31. Buffalo Chicken Dip

 Dips don’t have to stay in the appetizer section of the menu.
-Serve a spicy buffalo chicken dip alongside your other Thanksgiving sides to add a new flavor profile into the mix.
+Serve a spicy buffalo chicken dip alongside your other Thanksgiving sides to add a new flavor profile to the mix.
+This game day appetizer will comfortably hold its own.
+It’s one of those side dishes for Thanksgiving that reliably gets scraped clean.

 Best New Thanksgiving Sides